-Above the Cloud, Tech in the Sky by Joshua Buckles
+Above the Cloud, Tech in the Sky

 In late 2017, on my thirtieth birthday, my girlfriend got me a gift for my new hobby.
 I must say she has always supported me in my crazy obsessions and hobbies.
 In this case the obsession started a few months prior after coming across a First Person View (FPV) Drone freestyle video.